Last updated: March 23, 2026

 7. Enjoy Aperitivo at Fonderie Milanesi

 In Milan, embrace the cherished tradition of aperitivo at Fonderie Milanesi, conveniently located near Porta Ticinese.
 Aperitivo is a pre-dinner ritual involving savouring light bites and cocktails, typically between 7 and 9 p.m.
-It's a time for socializing, and Fonderie Milanesi offers an ideal setting to partake in this beloved Milanese tradition.
-It's worth noting that the best spots tend to be bustling with a sense of community, adding to the overall aperitivo experience.
+It is a social ritual and one of the most authentically Milanese things to do in Milan for any visitor wanting to experience the city like a local.

 Milan Travel Guide 21 Things to Do in Milan Aperitivo